jakobhuerner/jakobhuerner.github.io/_posts/2020-12-17-november-forest.md

 ![Lunz am See 3](../images/20201217/3.jpg)

-All pictures takes with Sony A7C and the Sony FE 4.0-5.6/28-60mm.
+All pictures taken with Sony A7C and the Sony FE 4.0-5.6/28-60mm.